exercism/website/README.md

 This is the website component of Exercism.
 It is Ruby on Rails app, backed by MySQL.
 It also relies on Redis and AnyCable.

-## Full Local Setup

-If you are looking to create a full Exercism setup locally, with tooling such as test-runners and other services, please check out our [development environment](https://github.com/exercism/development-environment) repo.
-This is our officially supported development setup.
+## Running within our development-environment

+Our supported development setup is via our [development environment](https://github.com/exercism/development-environment) repo.
+Please follow the instructions there. _You can also run locally without Docker, but this is unsupported - see the next section for details._

-### Setup database using Docker-based development environment
+### Setup database

 Assuming your docker-compose is already "up," you can run the following commands from the `development-environment` directory to setup the database.
 All these are run "inside" the existing `website` container that needs to already have been started.